 • acquired.

 In the first case, the disease is detected in a child in the first year of life.
 Experts believe the cause of its appearance is a genetic predisposition.
 If mom or dad had vision problems, then with a probability of up to 50% they will be passed on to the child.
-If the disorder was diagnosed in both parents, then with a risk of up to 75%, the disease will be transmitted to the baby.
+If the disorder was diagnosed in both parents, then with a risk of up to 75% the disease will be passed on to the baby.

 In addition, the cause of congenital myopia during pregnancy can be: